raygj/tfe-jenkins/README.md

 # Terraform Enterprise and Jenkins Content

-*deploy_jenkins* contains walkthrough content for Docker and traditional Jenkins install
+*deploy_jenkins* contains walkthrough content for Docker and traditional Jenkins install, as well Bash script that can be called by Terraform to automate Jenkins install

 *job-files* contains sample Jenkins job files